 A Connected Person is defined as 'a relative, friend or other person connected with a child.
 The latter is someone who would not fit the term 'relative or friend', but who has a pre-existing relationship with the child.
-It could be someone who knows the child in a more professional capacity such as (for example) a child-minder, a teacher or a youth worker.”
+It could be someone who knows the child in a more professional capacity such as (for example) a child-minder, a teacher or a youth worker'.

-Relative is defined as “a grandparent, brother, sister, uncle or aunt (whether of the full blood or half blood or by marriage or civil partnership) or step-parent."
+Relative is defined as 'a grandparent, brother, sister, uncle or aunt (whether of the full blood or half blood or by marriage or civil partnership) or step-parent'.

 Matters to be taken into account when assessing the suitability of a Connected Person to care for the child are: